8 Expert Tips to Quit Being Late All the Time

 “Busy” has been your middle name lately.
 Between jumpstarting your week with quick and easy full-body workouts, going on BFF dates and keeping up your athlete-level confidence at work, it can sometimes be hard to be punctual.
 Or, let’s be real, not be more than ten minutes late.
 Fear not.
 We’ve gathered eight smart strategies from busy professional dietitians, organizers and fitness coaches who have learned how to balance a busy social agenda with demanding careers.
 Read below, and get ready to never be late again.

-yes to everything because it sounds fun.
+4. Embrace saying “no.” A powerful but important lesson from all folks who have mastered time management is to stop automatically saying “yes.”
+“I have a habit of answering every request with, ‘Thank you for thinking of me, I need to check my calendar before I give you an answer.’
+This saves me from my inner people-pleaser that wants to say yes to everything because it sounds fun.
 [This helps me be] prepared and fully present for my students, my clients and those I interact with on a daily basis,” says Alyssa Tracy, yoga instructor at TruFusion in Las Vegas.
 And after all, what could be more important than being present and energized when you’re surrounded by the people that matter to you most?

 8. Know thy keys.
 But really, though.
 “Keep your keys in the same spot to eliminate last minute panic attacks,” says Lauren Makk, co-host of ABC’s FABLife, interior designer and home expert.
 Ditto for glasses, cell phones and sunnies.
 Lost minutes will magically infuse themselves into your days.

 What’s your favorite tip for being on time?
 Tweet us @BritandCo!